BlockzeroLabs/flash-docs/source/getting-started/faq.rst

 The APY/APR is not determined by the Flashstake Protocol but instead based on the size of the "yield pool" within a given strategy.
 This means the APY/APR is entirely dependent on the "yield pool" for a given strategy.

+See :doc:`Protocol Overview </getting-started/protocol-overview>`.

 How does the protocol handle staking time?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
-The Flashstake Protocol relies on using block timestamps rather than locking for a number of blocks.
+The Flashstake Protocol uses block timestamps instead of locking the funds for a specific number of blocks.

-This means when you select a duration to stake for, the funds will become available exactly at the end of that duration.
+This means that when you stake for a chosen duration, your funds will become available precisely at the end of that period.

 **Miscellaneous**